dcogb/dcogb.github.io/CONTRIBUTING.md

 git checkout devel
 ```

-This will clone the koseven website
+This will clone the Mountain Valley Church of God website

 Ready ;)